Porgramming-Hero-web-course/batch-4-assignment-1-rashidsarkar/blog-3.md

 }
 ```

-**Use Case**: Great for simple type checks based on specific criteria, such as verifying numbers or strings meet specific constraints.
+**Use Case**: Custom type guards work well for simple checks that verify certain constraints, such as checking if a number is even or odd, or confirming specific properties in an object.

+In summary, type guards in TypeScript empower developers to make better use of the type system, adapting it to handle complex or dynamic scenarios with precision.
+They provide both flexibility and clarity, enhancing code quality by narrowing down types in conditional contexts.